 In fact, classic Special Forces footage shows the deadly value of a bow and arrow in combat.

 Under some specific circumstances, having a bow and arrow on hand may well do the trick (though it seems likely that today’s stealthy operators would instead rely on suppressed sub-sonic firearms that, while not silent, are awfully quiet).
 There are still some courses in the U.S. military which has bow and arrow training in their curriculum.

-A bow and arrow may be an ancient weapon, but it’s lasted through the centuries for a reason: this thing is just as deadly today as it was in 20,000 B.C and at some points if needed can be easily crafted in the field.
+A bow and arrow in modern warfare may be an ancient weapon, but it’s lasted through the centuries for a reason: this thing is just as deadly today as it was in 20,000 B.C and at some points, if needed can be easily crafted in the field.